Submit support requests and browse self-service resources.

-In late August, T-Mobile announced that data for more than two million T-Mobile customers was accessed in a coordinated exploitation of an improperly secured API.
-While they state that no banking or social security numbers were exposed, the following types of personally identifiable information (PII) were breached: name, billing zip code, phone number, email address, account number, account type (prepaid or postpaid), and/or date of birth.
+In late August, T-Mobile announced a data breach.
+Data for more than 2 million T-Mobile customers was accessed in a coordinated exploitation of an improperly secured API.
+T-Mobile stated that no banking or social security numbers were exposed.
+But the following types of personally identifiable information (PII) were breached:

-In 2017, T-Mobile had a similar issue with their "wsg" API, and a video was created showing that very little technical skill was needed to query the API for customer data, as one simply needed to change the phone number parameter of the API to look up the details of any customer.
-The fact that these vulnerabilities were implemented in production is indicative of a lack of a mature API gateway to enforce policy rules for identity authentication and authorization at the edge of the network in front of the physical API servers and the application and data tier.
+In 2017, T-Mobile had a similar issue with their "wsg" API.
+In this case, very little technical skill was needed to query the API for customer data.
+One simply needed to change the phone number parameter of the API to look up the details of any customer.

 The CWE Top 25 list is also organized into three categories of vulnerabilities: